Train Your Team With a Server Side Work Checklist

 Help the host(ess) with seating if there’s a line out the front door.

-See if the bartenders need an extra set of hands.
+See if the bartenders need fresh bar garnishes

 Ask back-of-house staff if they need something prepped or garnished.